 Most merchant account provider’s can you give you the best rates with an established credit history and business history.
 Most new businesses are not eligible for these fees and have to pay slightly higher fees to offset the risk.
 However, as you gain credit and business history, your merchant account provider should be ready to incorporate that into your account.
 This means that you fall into the lower risk category and your fees should reflect this.

 We typically recommend our customers spend time every six months, looking through their merchant account statement as well as talking to their sales agent just to ensure that they are always getting the best rates and services possible.
-If it’s a hassle for you to do this with your current merchant account provider we urge you to consider looking for a new provider.
+If it’s a hassle for you to do this with your current merchant account provider we urge you to consider Switching Merchant Account Providers.